top of page

 Valuation caps offer more advantages to investors than they do startup founders.
 It’s easy to see why convertible note holders like valuation caps, especially when they believe that their early-stage investment will allow a startup to achieve a higher pre-money valuation (compared to the valuation cap) before the next round of financing is completed.

-From the investor’s point-of-view, if their early-stage, higher-risk investment is what enabled the company to achieve a healthy pre-money valuation, then the investor deserves to be compensated for that — and the valuation cap is an excellent way to do that.
+From the investor’s point-of-view, they deserve to be compensated for their higher-risk investment that helped the early-stage startup achieve a strong company valuation.
+A valuation cap is an excellent way to do that.

-"Entrepreneurs should not let investors get away with the argument that they are.
+"Entrepreneurs should not let investors get away with the argument that they are making.
 Caps protect investor’s upside risk by setting a floor on their purchase price, and that is it."

 Download the Startup Funding Playbook